noeddl/prompter/README.md

 | aback | abbey | GGXXX |
 | ...   | ...   | ...   |

 The number of color codes that `w1` can elicit is `w1`'s score.
 Words with high scores are considered to be good words for the next move in the game.
-This calculation is repeated in each round on the remaining words after Wordle's hints from previous rounds have been applied (i.e. `prompter` is always playing in "hard mode").
+This calculation is repeated in each round for the remaining words after Wordle's hints from previous rounds have been applied (i.e. `prompter` is always playing in "hard mode").

 ## Wordlist